jbarth-ubhd/blitzDrt/README.md

 # blitzDrt
-Tool to correct perspective distortion.
-Does not correct verticals (column separators, table lines) yet.
-Uses Blitz++ and ImageMagick++ library.
+Tool to correct perspective distortion

+* Does not correct verticals (column separators, table lines) yet.
+* Uses Blitz++ and ImageMagick++ library.
+* "drt" comes from "discrete radon transformation"

 Compile with `./doMake`.
 Compiles to `productiveDrt`.